 Considerations

-To alleviate some of the potential drawbacks, a maximum stocking rate or on/off date can be included in the grazing license as well as performance standards in an associated MAP.
+To alleviate some of the potential drawbacks, a maximum stocking rate or on/off date can be included in the Agreement, as well as performance standards in an associated MAP.

 Per Head or Animal Unit Basis

 Like the Per Acre fee structure discussed above, Per Head options can be based on an annual or monthly basis.
 This may also be priced based on Animal Unit Months (AUM) (see Box 1.
 Animal Units).